I-Halder/scaling-law-of-large-language-models/README.md

 $Loss(x,t) = \lambda( KL(pdata(|x), p(t|x))-KL(pdata(|x), p(t-1|x))+\lambda' KL(p(t|x),pLlama(|x)))$

-Where there first term is the usual SFT loss function between the human-annotated probability distribution function pdata(|x) for the output and that of our model represented by p(t|x), and the second term tries to push the performance of our model towards that of Llama.
+Where there first two terms are the usual SFT loss function between the human-annotated probability distribution function pdata(|x) for the output and that of our model represented by p(t|x), and the second term tries to push the performance of our model towards that of Llama.
 Note that this method does not require us to know the weights of the helping LLM (here Llama) as opposed to most knowledge-distillation techniques.
 The results are presented below:

 <center>
 <img alt="fig1" width="800px" src="LLM aligned SFT.png">